-According to Vader, feedback from his matches wasn’t something always willingly given by Harley Race and that the mentor insight he was looking for had to almost be forced out of Race.
+According to Vader, feedback from his matches wasn’t always willingly given by Harley Race, and that the mentor insight he was looking for had almost to be forced out of Race.

 Vader explained, “It was always the same old thing.
 Every ride I went on, I had a walking encyclopedia of wrestling in my car, but I always had a hard time flipping through his pages to get to any good, useful information.”
 When asking Harley several times to tell him how he would’ve done something better, eventually Vader would get the needed feedback he craved.

 “Those fine-tweaking moments are what I was looking for, and when I got them, they really did help me improve how to call a match.”
 Vader continued, “His grasp of psychology was second to none.
 Harley wasn’t really super gifted with athleticism, but he had one of the best-experienced minds in the business.”

 But when Harley Race gave advice, he expected you to do it EXACTLY how he told you to do it, not just use some of it.
 He demanded Vader committed all the way or else, as Vader explained, “He’d bitch me out in the car the whole ride because I only used 80 percent of his idea!”